 Dank prison life dimmed the brilliance of John’s previous insight.

-Although the dark times led us to greater spiritual vision, being in the dark doesn’t mean instantaneous enlightenment.
+Although dark times can lead us to greater spiritual vision, being in the dark doesn’t mean instantaneous enlightenment, does it?

 Just as it takes a while for your physical eyes to adjust when you enter a dark place, it will take some time for your spiritual eyes to adjust in the face of crisis.

 Entering into a dark time of life may produce temporary blindness, but as You continue to faithe Him, He enacts Your deeper “night” vision.

 I really appreicate You giving me hints in my physical life that help me understand the spiritual.
 Take this whole idea of our eyes adjusting to the darkness.
 What a great encouragement to understand that it’s perfectly normal to lose perspective in difficult situations.

 I don’t, however, want to lose faith – just because situations overwhelm me.
 Yet, You and I both know that this is often just what happens.